maxh33/showcase-twitter-clone/README.md

   - Login with either username or email address
 - Password reset and email verification
 - Tweet creation, deletion, and interaction
+  - Comment on tweets with text and media
+  - Like and reply to comments
 - Real-time notifications
 - Responsive design
 - API documentation with Swagger/OpenAPI